scrapy/scrapy/docs/topics/commands.rst

 * Syntax: ``scrapy deploy [ <target:project> | -l <target> | -L ]``
 * Requires project: *yes*

 Deploy the project into a Scrapyd server.
-See :ref:`topics-deploying`.
+See `Deploying your project`_.

 Custom project commands
 =======================